junxit/us-congress-bills-109/bill.md

 >   - **(1)** Grants that promote conservation of endangered species or threatened species on private property while making economically beneficial and productive use of the private property on which the conservation activities are conducted.
 >   - **(2)** Grants that develop, promote, or use techniques to increase the distribution or population of an endangered species or threatened species on private property.
 >   - **(3)** Other grants that promote voluntary conservation of endangered species or threatened species on private property.
+> - **(d)** *Eligibility for aid*
+>   - **(1)** The Secretary shall award aid to private property owners who—
+>     - **(A)** received a written determination under section 10(k) finding that the proposed use of private property would not comply with section 9(a); or
+>     - **(B)** receive notice under section 10(k)(10) that a written determination has been withdrawn.
-> - **(d)** *Eligibility for aid* The Secretary shall award aid to private property owners who received a written determination under section 10(k) finding the proposed use of the private property would not comply with section 9(a), in an amount no less than the fair market value of the use that was proposed by the property owner if—
+>   - **(2)** Aid shall be in an amount no less than the fair market value of the use that was proposed by the property owner if—
->   - **(1)** the owner has foregone the proposed use;
+>     - **(A)** the owner has foregone the proposed use;
->   - **(2)** the owner has requested financial aid within 180 days of receiving a written determination that the proposed use would not comply with section (9)(a); and
+>     - **(B)** the owner has requested financial aid—
+>       - **(i)** within 180 days of the Secretary’s issuance of a written determination that the proposed use would not comply with section 9(a); or
->   - **(3)** the foregone proposed use was not, as demonstrated by the Secretary, considered a nuisance based upon long-standing background principles of nuisance and property law as understood within the State in which the property is situated.
+>       - **(ii)** within 180 days after the property owner is notified of a withdrawal under section 10(k)(10); and
+>     - **(C)** the foregone use would be lawful under State and local law and the property owner has demonstrated that the property owner has the means to undertake the proposed use.
 > - **(e)** *Distribution of grants and aid*
 >   - **(1)** The Secretary shall pay eligible aid—
->     - **(A)** within 180 days after receipt of a request for aid unless there are unresolved questions regarding fair market value; or
+>     - **(A)** within 180 days after receipt of a request for aid unless there are unresolved questions regarding the documentation of the foregone proposed use or unresolved questions regarding the fair market value; or
->     - **(B)** at the resolution of any questions concerning fair market value of the forgone proposed use of the private property.
+>     - **(B)** at the resolution of any questions concerning the documentation of the foregone use established under subsection (f) or the fair market value established under subsection (g).
->   - **(2)** If the Secretary and the property owner are unable to reach agreement as to fair market value within 270 days from the initial date of the request, the Secretary shall make a best and final offer.
->   - **(3)** All grants shall be paid on the last day of the fiscal year.
+>   - **(2)** All grants provided under this section shall be paid on the last day of the fiscal year.
 Aid shall be paid based on the date of the initial request.
-If sufficient funds are unavailable to pay all aid and grants, aid shall be awarded first.
-If sufficient funds are not available to pay all aid, aid requests shall remain an obligation and be paid in the future without further action on the part of the property owner.
-If sufficient funds are not available to pay an aid award in full, the Secretary shall pay any remaining balance when funds next become available.
+> - **(f)** *Documentation of the foregone use* Within 30 days of the request for aid, the Secretary shall enter into negotiations with the property owner regarding the documentation of the foregone proposed use through such mechanisms such as contract terms, lease terms, deed restrictions, easement terms, or transfer of title.
+If the Secretary and the property owner are unable to reach an agreement, then, within 60 days of the request for aid, the Secretary shall determine how the property owner’s foregone use shall be documented with the least impact on the ownership interests of the property owner necessary to document the foregone use.
-> - **(f)** *Fair market value* For purposes of this section the term “fair market value” means an amount equal to the fair market value of the forgone use of the affected portion of the private property including business losses when use is forgone following a written determination by the Secretary under section 10(k) that the proposed use would violate section 9(a).
-The property owner shall establish the fair market value and such a fair market value shall be considered a rebuttable presumption.
-Ambiguities regarding fair market value shall be resolved in favor of the property owner.
+> - **(g)** *Fair market value* For purposes of this section, the fair market value of the foregone use of the affected portion of the private property, including business losses, is what a willing buyer would pay to a willing seller in an open market.
+Fair market value shall take into account the likelihood that the foregone use would be approved under State and local law.
+The fair market value shall be determined within 180 days of the documentation of the foregone use.
+The fair market value shall be determined jointly by 2 licensed independent appraisers, one selected by the Secretary and one selected by the property owner.
+If the 2 appraisers fail to agree on fair market value, the Secretary and the property owner shall jointly select a third licensed appraiser whose appraisal within an additional 90 days shall be binding on the Secretary and the private property owner.
+Within one year after the date of enactment of the Threatened and Endangered Species Recovery Act of 2005, the Secretary shall promulgate regulations regarding selection of the jointly selected appraisers under this subsection.
-> - **(g)** *Insufficient funds* The Secretary shall pay the aid required by this section from any funds available to the Secretary that are not mandated by law to be spent for other activities or obligations.
-If sufficient funds are not available the Secretary shall promptly seek additional funds for such purpose.
+> - **(h)** *Limitation on aid availability* Any person receiving aid under this section may not receive additional aid under this section for the same foregone use of the same property and for the same period of time.
-> - **(h)** *Annual reporting* The Secretary shall by January 15 of each year provide a report of all aid and grants awarded under this section to the Committee on Resources of the House of Representatives and the Environment and Public Works Committee of the Senate and make such report electronically available to the general public on the website required under section 14.
+> - **(i)** *Annual reporting* The Secretary shall by January 15 of each year provide a report of all aid and grants awarded under this section to the Committee on Resources of the House of Representatives and the Environment and Public Works Committee of the Senate and make such report electronically available to the general public on the website required under section 14.

-## § 15.
+## § 14.
 Public accessibility and accountability

 Section 14 (relating to repeals of other laws, which have executed) is amended to read as follows: